 • The Colorado Northwestern Community College Dental Hygiene Program in Rangely, CO has a class size of 24-26.

-• In June 2022, the Colorado Mountain College Council voted in favor of the intent to pursue its dental hygiene program.
+In June 2022, the Colorado Mountain College Council (CMC) voted in favor of the intent to pursue its dental hygiene program.
 Since then, the college has moved forward with construction of a dental hygiene clinic at the Vail Valley at Edwards Campus.
-The site visit with CODA is September 19-20, 2023.
-Following that visit CODA has 90 days decide on formal accreditation.
-CMC’s target is for the first cohort to start in July of 2024 pending accreditation, however, class offerings must be announced by December 31, 2023, so the 90-day window mentioned above will make this a close call.
-The initial class size is 8, with the potential to grow to 16.
+CMC had a positive accreditation site visit from CODA in September.
+CMC has a unique strategic partnership with Mountain Family Health Center, which will deliver restorative care from the CMC Oral Health Clinic.
+CMC’s target is for the first dental hygiene cohort to start in July of 2024 with a May 2026 graduation date, pending accreditation.
+The class size will be 8 to 10.

 Northern Colorado